-A New Standard for Cycling Computers
+A New Standard for GPS Bike Computers

 Connect to your OMATA One with our OMATA Utility App.
 Download your ride data and share it to Strava.

 The OMATA One saves all your ride data in the industry standard FIT file format, compatible with all of your favorite online fitness services and applications.

 The OMATA One comes in two variants: Metric on Gray, and Imperial on White.

 Five data sets are shown on the OMATA One's four digitally controlled rotary dial faces: Speed, Distance, Ascent, Time and Battery Level.